 - Helping their community raise funds

-- Advocating for their host child to find an adoptive family
+- Advocating for their host child to find a family interested in international adoption.

 Note: Payments described above help support the operation of Summer Miracles all year round.

 The Kidsave CMomA Grant Program’s Objective is to give $20,000 in grants per year in financial support to eligible new parents adopting older (ages 2-17) or special needs children, both domestically and for international adoption.
 Learn More